 Elsa Ransom joined the SSRC in June 2007 as the program coordinator for the IDRF program.
-She received her B.A. in political science and Russian studies from UCLA and her M.A. in Russian and Central Asian studies from Harvard.
-She has lived in St. Petersburg, Russia as an English teacher and Tashkent, Uzbekistan, first as an intern for the U.S. Embassy and then again as a graduate student conducting research on water resource management in Central Asia.
-Prior to joining the SSRC, Elsa worked at the Open Society Institute on a fellowship program that brought students from the former Soviet Union to the United States for graduate studies, and then with international students at the French Culinary Institute in pursuit of a misguided fantasy of opening a bakery/café;.
+She received her BA in political science and Russian studies from UCLA and her MA in Russian and Central Asian studies from Harvard.
+She has lived in St. Petersburg, Russia as an English teacher and Tashkent, Uzbekistan as an intern for the US Embassy and then again as a graduate student conducting research on water resource management.
+Prior to joining the SSRC, Elsa worked at the Open Society Institute on a fellowship program that brought students from the former Soviet Union to the United States for graduate studies.

 Daniella Sarnoff is program director of the International Dissertation Research Fellowship.
 Before joining the Council she taught European History, most recently at NYU and Fordham University.
 Sarnoff received her doctorate in History from Boston College in 2001.
 Her work focuses on extremist politics in the interwar years and the intersections of culture and politics, especially gender ideology, domesticity and consumption.
 Her manuscript, Women, Family, and Gender in French Fascism, 1919-1939 is currently under review.
 Her most recent article, "French Fascism and Female Suffrage," appeared in Historical Reflections/Réflexions Historiques (Summer 2008).